-STAGE REQUIREMENTS DESCRIPTION STAGE I- INTENT TO PURSUE LICENSURE Enroll in Education 120.
-Complete Intent to Pursue Licensure online form Grade of C or better in EDUC 120 is required for 200 level clinical experience placements and for registration in EDUC 253, Diverse Learners or EDUC 221, Foundations of Reading and its associated clinical experience.
-During this stage, candidates take 100 and 200 level education courses and other course requirements outside of education STAEGE II ADMISSION TO PROFESSIONAL EDUCATION Completion of 40-45 semester hours Completion of Comm 203 and Writing 102 with grades of C or above Overall cumulative G.P.A. of at least 3.0 Education G.P.A. of at least 3.0 Completion of all 100/200 level education courses with grades of C or better Grade of Satisfactory in EDUC 131, 151, 171 and 231, 251, 271 Acceptable Disposition Assessments (EDA) Completion of OAE diagnostic assessments for all content exams (during EDUC 253) Online Application to Professional Licensure Program During this stage, the candidate is permitted to take 300 and 400 level education courses
+STAGE II- ADMISSION TO PROFESSIONAL EDUCATION CONT.
+Completion of Comm 203 and Writing 102 with grades of C or above Overall cumulative G.P.A. of at least 3.0 Education G.P.A. of at least 3.0 Completion of all 100/200 level education courses with grades of C or better Grade of Satisfactory in EDUC 131, 151, 171 and 231, 251, 271 Acceptable Disposition Assessments Online Application to Professional Licensure Program Formal admission and good STAGE III- ADMISSION TO THE INTERNSHIP SEMESTER standing in the Professional Education Licensure Program Satisfactory performance in all field experiences Completion of all education courses with grades of C or better Overall G.P.A of at least 3.0 Education G.P.A. of at least 3.0 Passage of OAE content exam(s) Passage of OAE professional knowledge assessment G.P.A of at least 2.67 for Content Knowledge courses Grade of C or better in Math 113 and Math 114 requirements for SEED Acceptable Disposition Assessments Submission of Application to Internship form During this stage, the candidate completes a 14-week, supervised internship experience in the licensure area(s), completes the EDUC 440 capstone seminar, the edTPA, and the EDUC 452 course and multicultural field experience.

-STAGE III- ADMISSION TO THE INTERNSHIP SEMESTER Formal admission and good standing in the Professional Education Licensure Program Satisfactory performance in all clinical experiences Completion of all education courses with grades of C or better Overall G.P.A of at least 3.0 Education G.P.A. of at least 3.0 Passage of OAE content exam(s) Passage of OAE Foundations of Reading (if required; SEED, MCSED only) G.P.A of at least 2.67 for Content Knowledge courses Grade of C or better in Math 113 and Math 114 requirements for SEED Acceptable Disposition Assessments Submission of Application to Internship form During this stage, the candidate completes a 14-week, supervised internship experience in the licensure area(s), completes the EDUC 440 capstone seminar, the edTPA, and the EDUC 452 course and multicultural clinical experience.
-STAEGE IV- PROGRAM COMPLETION AND RECOMMEND ATION FOR OHIO RESIDENT EDUCATOR LICENSE Successful completion all courses required in the licensure program Completion of all education courses, including the capstone course, with grades of C or better Fulfillment of all requirements for a bachelor's degree Overall G.P.A. of at least 3.0 Acceptable scores on the CPAST Assessment rubric in all mandatory areas (Receive an overall rating of at least 42 on the CPAST evaluation rubric, AND a minimum of "Meets Expectations" for the following criterion: A, C, D, E, G, I, J, K, L, P, Candidates are classified as an education program completer and eligible to be hired in their license area and to enter the Ohio Teacher Residency.
+STAEGE IV- PROGRAM COMPLETION AND RECOMMEND ATION FOR OHIO RESIDENT EDUCATOR LICENSE Successful completion all courses required in the licensure program Completion of all education courses, including the capstone course, with grades of C or better Fulfillment of all requirements for a bachelor's degree Overall G.P.A. of at least 3.0 Acceptable scores on the Internship Evaluation rubric with a composite average score of at least 2.0 Passage of all exams required for the Ohio teaching license Passage of criminal background check Successful completion of Teacher Performance Assessment (edTPA) Candidates are classified as an education program completer and eligible to be hired in the their license area and to enter the Ohio Teacher Residency.
 NOTE: We highly encourage all program completers to apply for their Ohio teaching license upon completion of the program in case the licensure bands change.
 The Early Childhood License will no longer be issued in Ohio after 2024.
-All Early Childhood Program Completers must apply
+All Early Childhood Program Completers must apply for their Early Childhood license no later than June 30, 2024. --- -- ---